The Eight Phases of Customer Experience at Trade Shows

 3. The Customer Gets to Know About the Core Product

 What does the storefront say?
 To rephrase, what does the front view of the trade show booth reflect?
 Opt for a trade show booth rental that optimizes the use of the space available at the front.

 Ensure that the brand logo is visible from a distance and that the booth staffers are looking towards the direction customers are likely to walk in.
-Deploy scalable immersive technologies to enable the customer imagine the feel of owning the core product.
+Deploy scalable immersive technologies to enable the customer to imagine the feel of owning the core product.

 4. The Customer’s Rendezvous with the Brand People

 Passion penetrates straight through the barriers of noise.
 Customers listen when brands speak from their heart.
 First impressions of people matter.
 Observe the customer.
 What does he want?

 When ice breaking, strike the balance between inquisitiveness and humility to inquire what caught his attention.

-A booth staffer’s uniform, a batch or a dress code is a catchy way for salespersons to introduce themselves and the brand to the customer.
+A booth staffer’s uniform, a batch or dress code is a catchy way for salespersons to introduce themselves and the brand to the customer.
 Remember it is people first.

 5. The Customer Shares His Identity